Thursday, November 14, 2013–Sunday, March 9, 2014

 Born in 1960, Hicks studied at the Chelsea School of Art (now Chelsea College of Art and Design) before completing her master’s degree at the Royal College of Art in 1985.
 From the outset she worked in a figurative mode, tenaciously building her career as a sculptor of animals at a time when abstract and conceptual trends dominated British art.
 She has since become celebrated for her compelling, life-like creatures, which have been collected widely and exhibited at leading museums and galleries in Britain and around the world.
 In 1994, she was appointed a Member of the Most Excellent Order of the British Empire (MBE) for her contribution to the visual arts.
 The works displayed in this exhibition, including two from her recent Aesop’s Fables series, were all made in the past decade, and exemplified her long-standing interest in capturing the emotional essence of living beings.

 Sculpture by Nicola Hicks was organized by the Yale Center for British Art and selected by Nicola Hicks in conjunction with Martina Droth, Associate Director of Research and Education, and Curator of Sculpture, with the assistance of Lars Kokkonen, Postdoctoral Research Associate.

 Nicola Hicks discusses her art and the Center’s exhibition of her sculptures in a podcast with Lars Kokkonen (see Interview with the Artist: Nicola Hicks).
 Also, young visitors will enjoy For Kids: Interview with the Artist Nicola Hicks, where Eva Heitmann, age 9, talks to Hicks about being an artist.
-A related activity guide for children is available at the Center at the time of the exhibition.
+A related activity guide for children was available at the Center at the time of the exhibition.